-3.2.2 Design Pattern Attributes.
+3.2.2 Design Pattern Attributes

 Design patterns, like standards, cut across content areas.
 As a data structure, a design pattern contains attributes or constituent pieces of information that address the necessary elements of an assessment argument (Mislevy, 2003).
 Each design pattern details the knowledge or skill one wants to address, kinds of observations that can provide evidence about acquisition of this knowledge or skill, and features of task situations that allow the students to provide this evidence.
-In addition each design pattern provides links to standards, other design patterns, task templates and exemplary tasks as appropriate.
+In addition, each design pattern provides links to standards, other design patterns, task templates and exemplary tasks as appropriate.
 Table 2 provides a list of the attributes and a brief definition of each.

 Table 2.
-Attributes of a PADI assessment design pattern.
+Attributes of a PADI Assessment Design Pattern

 Attribute Definition Title A short name for referring to the design pattern.
-Summary Overview of relevant assessment situations and relation to targeted knowledge, skills, D (; 1 and abilities.
-Rationale The chain of reasoning connecting the inference of interest about student proficiency to potential observations and work products.
-Focal knowledge, skills, or abilities (KSA) Primary knowledge/skills/abilities of students that one wants to know about.
-Additional knowledge, skills or abilities Other knowledge/skills/abilities that may be required.
-Potential observations Some possible things one could see students doing that would give evidence about the KSAs Potential work products Modes, like a written product or a spoken answer, in which students might produce evidence about KSAs Potential rubrics Some evaluation techniques that may be applicable.
+Summary Overview of relevant assessment situations and relation to targeted knowledge, skills, and abilities.
+Rationale Explains why this item is an important aspect of scientific inquiry and explicates the chain of reasoning connecting the inference of interest about student proficiency to potential observations and work products.
+Focal knowledge, skills, and abilities The primary knowledge/skills/abilities targeted by this design pattern.
+Additional knowledge, skills, and abilities Other knowledge/skills/abilities that may be required by this design pattern.
+Potential observations Some possible things one could see students doing that would yield evidence about the knowledge/skills/abilities.
+Potential work products Modes, like a written product or a spoken answer, in which students might produce evidence about knowledge/skills/abilities.
+Potential rubrics Some evaluation techniques that might apply.
 Characteristic features Aspects of assessment situations that are likely to evoke the desired evidence.
 Variable features Aspects of assessment situations that can be varied in order to shift difficulty or focus.
-I am a kind of Associations to other PADI design patterns for which this one is a special case.
-These are kinds of me Associations to other PADI design patterns that are special cases of this one.
-I am part of Associations to other PADI design patterns for which this one is a component or step.
-These are parts of me Associations to other PADI design patterns that are components or steps of this one.
-Educational standards Links to the most closely related NSES Science as Inquiry Standards Task-evidence templates Links to task-evidence templates that use this design pattern.
-Exemplar tasks Links to sample assessment tasks that are instances of this design pattern.
-Online resources Links to online materials that illustrate or support use of this design pattern.
-References Pointers to research or other documentation that illustrate or support use of this design pattern.
-Miscellaneous associations Other relevant information (e.g., a field for comments, links, administrative use)
+I am a kind of Associations with other objects ("my parents") that are more abstract or more general than this object.
+These are kinds of me Associations with other objects ("my children") that are more concrete or more specialized than this object.
+These are parts of me Associations with other objects that contain or subsume this one.
+For example, a windshield is a part of an automobile.
+Educational standards Associations with (potentially shared) Educational standard objects.
+Templates Associations with (potentially shared) template objects.
+Exemplar tasks Associations with (potentially shared) task exemplar objects.
+Online resources Relevant items that can be found online (URLs).
+References Notes about relevant items, such as academic articles.